profile-sh/docs/projects/gh_workflows_project.md

 ## 3. *inputs* and *outputs* contexts

-While *env* context is very useful *within* a workflow or action, how do we pass information *between* workflows?
+While *env* context is very useful *within* a workflow or action, how do we pass information *across* workflows, action?
 We will learn it below.

 > The **iputs** context is used to pass user defined variables **from the caller** to the callee workflows and actions.
 > The **outputs** context is used to pass information **from the callee** workflow or action to the caller workflow.